borntofrappe/FreeCodeCamp-React-Pomodoro-Clock/README.md

-_Notice_

-The application is currently being developed with the `create-react-app` utility.
-It will be published on CodePen with most of its functionalities, hopefully soon.

-Link to the working pen passing _every single_ test right [here](https://codepen.io/borntofrappe/full/bjvmaJ/).
+The application has been developed with the `create-react-app` utility.
+It is however available CodePen, and passing  _every single_ test, right [here](https://codepen.io/borntofrappe/full/bjvmaJ/).

 ## Preface